PraveenKommuri/Swift_Examples/README.md

 # Swift_Examples
-This repo having all swift examples for article purpose.
+This repo having all swift examples for articles purpose.

 **localJSON_Example** -> Load the local JSON & parse its content.